org-cloudbees-dragan/traditional-ha/README.md

 [env.sh](env.sh)

 The essential variables are explained here; for detailed settings, take a look at the `env.sh` file.
-Usually, you don't need to change something here, potentially the SSH key variables need to be adjusted to your needs
+Usually, you don't need to change something in the env settings

 * `CJOC_LICENSE_PRIVATE_KEY` optional: You can add your CloudBees wildcard license key to this file: [secrets/cb-wildcard-license.key](secrets/cb-wildcard-license.key)
 * `CJOC_LICENSE_CERTIFICATE` optional: You can add your CloudBees wildcard license certificate to this file: [secrets/cb-wildcard-license.cert](secrets/cb-wildcard-license.cert)